ScriptFUSION/Porter/README.md

 </div>

 Our application calls `Porter::import()` with an `ImportSpecification` and receives `PorterRecords` in return.
-Everything else happens internally and we don't need to worry about it unless writing custom providers and resources.
+Everything else happens internally so we don't need to worry about it unless writing custom providers, resources or connectors.

 Import specifications
 ---------------------